denten-books/plain-text/0-intro.md

 ## 0.1 Simulation

 My aim in this book is to dispel a pervasive illusion.
-The electronic book is a compelling metaphor that belies material realities of reading and writing, transformed by the advent of computation.
+The electronic book draws a compelling figure that belies material realities of reading and writing, transformed by the advent of computation.
 The device on my desk is not a book, but a simulation of a book.
-And everything associated with "reading" this metaphor must in itself be understood under the sign of simulation.
+And everything associated with reading this metaphor must in itself be understood under the sign of simulation.
 What kind of a metaphor is it?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.